jeka-dev/jeka/docs/index.md

 # Welcome to Jeka

 _Jeka_ is a general purpose build tool, that is designed as a library + an automation engine.

-Users simply write build logic in Java or Kotlin, then they can invoke their code directly from the command line.
+Users simply write build logic in Java or Kotlin, then they can invoke their code directly from the command line : Java/Kotlin classes become first class citizen build-scripts !!!

-_Jeka_ automation engine allows to execute arbitrary Java/Kotlin methods both from an IDE and the command line.
-Java/Kotlin classes become first class citizen build scripts !

-This approcach provides several benefits developers love : flexibility, lightweight, transparency, discoverability, extendability.
+This approcach provides several benefits developers love : flexibility, lightweight, transparency, discoverabilitya and extendability.

 Beside, Jeka tries to keep cognitive load low, introducing a minimal set of concepts.
 Good skills in Java/Kotiln should be enough to achive builds of any complexity.